cascadiajs/cascadiajs-2022/src/views/content/sponsorships.md

 - Our 10 year anniversary event
 - In-person conference being held at Sunriver Resort outside of Bend, OR.
 - August 30 - Sept 2, 2022
-- 300+ in-person attendees expected
+- 300+ in-person attendees / 500+ virtual attendees / 5000+ livestream viewers
 - 18 talks from experts in the JavaScript and web community
 - Pre-conference reception, evening events on both days and a farewell brunch